 30 credits, Level 7 (Masters)

-The module will make connections between policy and practice approaches to children and youth in majority and minority worlds as well as linking themes such as migration, adoption and child trafficking.
+The module will make connections between policy and practice approaches to children and youth in majority and minority worlds.
+It will also link themes such as migration, adoption and child trafficking.
 We will, however, pay particular attention to the specificities of work within a development context including an exploration of the practice issues asssociated with work in refugee camps and with street children.

 100%: Written assessment (Essay)

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.